SpiritualForest/servicemanual/README.md

 /api/tasks/create - POST.
 Create a new task.
 View the api.yml file's definition for MaintenanceTask to see the body content to pass in the request.

-/api/tasks/taskId - GET, PUT, DELETE.
+/api/tasks/{taskId} - GET, PUT, DELETE.
 Retrieve, update, or delete the task with the given taskId. taskId is an integer.
 The body for the PUT request is the same as in the /api/tasks/create POST request.
 View the definition for 'MaintenanceTask' in api.yml.
 Query parameters passed to this endpoint are **discarded**, and have no effect on the request or response.
+Passing a taskId value that is not an integer will result in a 400 "bad request" response.

 MaintenanceTask object example:
 ```